 A graph is a {\em split graph} if its vertex-set can be partitioned into a clique and an independent set.
 Note that a graph is a split graph if it is both chordal and co-chordal.
 From a result of \cite{Bonamy2018}, the class of split graphs is recolorable.
 An earlier known result of F\"oldes and Hammer \cite{FH-Split} states that a graph is a split graph if and only if it is $(2K_2,C_4,C_5)$-free.
 A graph is a {\em pseudo-split graph} if it is ($2K_2,C_4$)-free.
-From \cite{ref2}, it is known that every ($2K_2,C_4$)-free graph is recolorable and the $\ell$-recolouring diameter is at most $4n$, and see \cite{ref2} for results on several other subclasses of $2K_2$-free graphs.
-However, it is unknown whether every $4$-chromatic ($2K_2, K_4$)-free graph is recolorable or not.
-Belavadi et al. showed that every ($P_5,C_4$)-free graph is recolorable \cite{ref2} and that every ($P_5,\overline{P_5},C_5$,~co-banner)-free graph is recolorable \cite{ref3}, and Feghali and Fiala \cite{FF-WeaklyChord} showed that every $3$-colorable $(P_5,\overline{P_5},C_5)$-free graph is recolorable.
+From \cite{ref2}, it is known that every ($2K_2,C_4$)-free graph is recolorable and the $\ell$-recolouring diameter is at most $4n$.
+Belavadi et al. showed that every ($P_5,C_4$)-free graph is recolorable \cite{ref2}, and that every ($P_5,\overline{P_5},C_5$,~co-banner)-free graph is recolorable \cite{ref3}.
+Feghali and Fiala \cite{FF-WeaklyChord} showed that every $3$-colorable $(P_5,\overline{P_5},C_5)$-free graph is recolorable.

 The {\em degeneracy} of a graph $G$, denoted by $\rho(G)$, is the smallest positive integer $d$ such that every subgraph of $G$ contains a vertex of degree at most $d$.
-Dyer et al. \cite{Dyer} (and independently Cereceda et al. \cite{Cereceda2008}) showed that if $G$ is a graph, then for each $k \geq \rho(G) + 2$, ${\cal R}_k(G)$ is connected.
-In \cite{Cer-Thesis}, Cereceda proposed the following conjecture.
+Dyer et al. \cite{Dyer} (and independently Cereceda et al. \cite{Cereceda2008}) showed that if $G$ is any graph, then for each $k\geq \rho(G)+2$, ${\cal R}_k(G)$ is connected.
+In 2007, Cereceda \cite{Cer-Thesis} posed the following conjecture.